AbhijayNair/tymr-apple-watch/README.md

 ## How to run
 1. Clone this repository on your system
    `git clone https://github.com/AbhijayNair/tymr-apple-watch.git`
-2. Build the project on XCode, select you watch target and run
+2. Build the project on XCode, select your watch target and run

 ## To-do Features
 1. Need an app logo, the default logo is dis..., not something I like to look at